 - Once you’ve selected the file types to delete, click Ok.

 There is another way to get to the Temp folder and delete files:

-3. In the Trash & Junk folder you will find Temporary files and check them.
+3. In the Trash & Junk folder, you will find Temporary Files.
+Check them.

-You may check other types of files you'd like to remove, or clean temporary files only.
+You can also select other types of files you'd like to remove or clean temporary files only.